Doreapp/Doreapp.github.io/jekyll/README.md

 # Jekyll website

-This directory hold the source code for the jekyll website display the portfolio
+This directory holds the source code for the jekyll website displaying my portfolio

 ## How to use in dev